MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

 This article describes how to manage Arc virtual machines (VMs) running on Azure Stack HCI, version 23H2.
-The procedures to start, stop, restart or delete an Arc VM are detailed.
+The procedures to enable guest management, start, stop, restart, or delete an Arc VM are detailed.

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]